 Running time: 2 hours 15mins approx. (including interval)

-Contains flashing lights
+Contains flashing lights and haze.

 Pricing & Concessions

 Dates & Times

 Please click ‘Book Tickets’ to book your selected date from our performance list.